truenas/documentation/content/SCALE/SCALETutorials/Shares/AddingNFSShares.md

 {{< hint type=note >}}
 NFS treats each dataset as its own file system.
 When creating the NFS share on the server, the specified dataset is the location that client accesses.
 If you choose a parent dataset as the NFS file share location, the client cannot access any nested or child datasets beneath the parent.

 If you need to create shares that include child datasets, SMB sharing is an option.
-Note that Windows NFS Client versions currently support only NFSv2 and NFSv3.
 {{< /hint >}}

 ## Adding an NFS Share Dataset